Gerlinde1997/FlyingSuperPharmacist/README.md

 -----------------------------
 ## License
 GNU General Public License v3.0 or later
-For more information see COPYING.
+For more information see LICENSE.